Marijuana: Certain methods of smoking healthier than others?

 Along with vaporizers specifically made for marijuana, the emergence of electronic cigarettes (e-cigs) has allowed for another method of inhaling cannabinoids like THC.
 Several types of e-cigs have also been adapted to be able to vape cannabis-based liquids, dry herbs, and oil concentrates.
 Yet, many of these oil concentrates and liquids, similar to many vaporizers, aren’t properly regulated on the market.
 However, vaping, particularly THC products, has been associated with severe lung disease.
 This can be fatal, and due to the severity, the Centers for Disease Control and Prevention (CDC) recommends that people not use e-cigarettes for any purpose.

 No matter how you smoke it, using substances such as marijuana aren't without some potential risk.
 However, similar to tobacco, marijuana can have negative health effects, even when smoked, vaped, or eaten in moderation.
-For more information on the intricacies of consuming marijuana, check out the Marijuana, Hash, & Other Cannabis category in the Go Ask Alice!
-Alcohol and Other Drugs archive.

 Here’s to hoping that there is soon more research on this technology!